(L to R) Mike "Sgrigy" Sgrignoli - weird drums & vocals

 Ric "Rhino-Boy" Stehman (on the right) decided he wanted to rekindle the magic that was created when he played bass guitar in The Swingin' Daddys with drummer Mike "Sgrigy" Sgrignoli (on the left) back in the 1990's.
 And since he was already working with guitarist Mike "Hessington" Hess (center) in The Corn Wallace Band, he asked Hessy if he'd like to strum his acoustic and complete the trio.

 So that's the short story.
 For the loooog story, just attend a gig and get it straight from us.

 A Go-To Guys show is literally never the same twice.
 We kinda like that about this band.
 You see, we're constantly tossing out new musical ideas and (to be quite candid) we tend to enjoy the look of disbelief on the faces in the crowd as we jump into a song that they recognize and love...but haven't heard in 30 years.
-Tom Jones and Pink Floyd?
+Tom Jones meets Pink Floyd?
 You get the idea...

-To give GTG an even more unique sound, Hessington plays acoustic guitar all night long while Sgrigy stands up and plays those sparkly drums.
+To give GTG an even more unique sound, Hessington plays acoustic guitar all night long while Sgrigy stands up and plays his NEW sparkly drums.